HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Work closely with technical and non-technical teams
 - Problem solve with operations and department administrators to constantly improve how individuals access a diverse set of systems
 - Maintain and develop new features for a suite of custom identity management applications built with Ruby on Rails, JRuby, and PHP
-- Closely manage and mentor a remote team of junior-level developers
+- Closely manage and mentor a remote team of off-shore developers
+- Closely mentor junior developers
 - Maintain and develop custom code to sync data from a collection of very different systems to our LDAP directory
 - Build comprehensive test suites for existing applications
 - Maintain our custom SimpleSAMLphp IDP implementation